-Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?
+Are you wondering if you can reuse your Nespresso machine's coffee pods more than once?

 Or is there some other way to recycle your coffee pods?
-If that’s you, then this article will be great for you!
+If that's you, then this article is perfect for you!

 Quick Answer: How do you reuse and recycle Nespresso pods?